-Our In-House editors first evaluate all manuscripts.
+Our in-house editors first evaluate all manuscripts.
 It is rare, but it is possible for an exceptional manuscript with the highest scientific quality to be accepted at this stage.
-Manuscripts rejected at this stage are insufficiently original, have serious scientific flaws, have poor grammar or English language, or are outside the aims and scope of the journal.
-Those that meet the minimum criteria are normally passed on to at least 2 experts for review; sometimes, the number of peer reviewers can reach to 5-7 expertise scholars.
+Manuscripts rejected at this stage are insufficiently original, have serious scientific flaws, have poor grammar or English language, or are outside the journal's aims and scope.
+Those that meet the minimum criteria are normally passed on to at least 2 experts for review; sometimes, the number of peer reviewers can reach 5-7 expertise scholars.

 Type of Peer Review

 Our Peer Review Policy employs double-blind reviewing, where both the referee(s) and author(s) remain anonymous throughout the process.